BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/05_2_Resending_a_Transaction_with_RBF.md

   "hex": "02000000000101fa364ad3cbdb08dd0b83aac009a42a9ed00594acd6883d2a466699996cd69d8b01000000000100000002ea1d000000000000160014d591091b8074a2375ed9985a9c4b18efecfd416501000000000000001600146c45d3afa8762086c4bd76d8a71ac7c976e1919602473044022077007dff4df9ce75430e3065c82321dca9f6bdcfd5812f8dc0daeb957d3dfd1602203a624d4e9720a06def613eeea67fbf13ce1fb6188d3b7e780ce6e40e859f275d0121038a2702938e548eaec28feb92c7e4722042cfd1ea16bec9fc274640dc5be05ec500000000"
 }
 ```
 The `bip125-replaceable` flag will stay `yes` until the transaction receives confirmations.
-At that point, it is no longer replacable.
+At that point, it is no longer replaceable.

 > :book: ***Should I trust transactions with no confirmations?*** No, never.
 This was true before RBF and it was true after RBF.
 Transactions must receive confirmations before they are trustworthy.
 This is especially true if a transaction is marked as `bip125-replaceable`, because then it can be ... replaced.